Preparing the Next Generation of Managers

 This means being proactive today and acquiring the fundamental tools and techniques of management now.
 That way when an opportunity does present itself, you’ll already be one step ahead of the competition and ready to lead starting from day one.

 To learn more about how the next generation of managers can prepare for tomorrow’s challenges today, we sat down with Susan West.
-Susan is a member of the Executive Education faculty at Solvay Brussels School of Economics and Management, where she teaches Leadership and Self-Assessment, Change and Organisational Behaviour.
+Susan is a member of the Lifelong Learning faculty at Solvay Brussels School of Economics and Management, where she teaches Leadership and Self-Assessment, Change and Organisational Behaviour.

 Who is the ‘next generation of managers’?